-Based on the data, Voices MP sees positive signs of the impact of our efforts to foster a positive culture and climate in support of students both holistically and academically.
+Based on the data, we see positive signs of the impact of our efforts to foster a positive culture and climate in support of students both holistically and academically.
 Key components of these additional efforts include providing a Dean of Culture who promotes an engaging, positive and safe school culture and environment that will maintain desired attendance and student engagement.
-The Dean of Culture will train staff on the use of Voices MP's social emotional curriculum and oversee enrichment programs at the school.
+The Dean of Culture will train staff on the use of our social emotional curriculum and oversee enrichment programs at the school for TK-8.
 The Dean of Culture will also provide parent education.
-Voices MP will provide a data management system to track student behavior, provide intervention planning tools for individual students and progress monitoring tools to determine whether the interventions are supporting students.
+Voices will also provide a data management system to track student behavior, provide intervention planning tools for individual students, and progress monitoring tools to determine whether the interventions are supporting students.
 These actions are principally directed towards parents of unduplicated students, resulting in improved student success particularly for SED and EL students.